 A child does not require a performance licence:

-- Performances put on by a school – only applies to schools which provides statutory education (primary or secondary); this exemption would nottherefore apply to dance, music or drama schools)
+- Performances put on by a school which provides a statutory education.
+This does not include dance, music or drama schools.

-- Child is being filmed for an observational documentary – child is on TV as part of news item; filmed carrying out day to day routine – as long as not directed to act any differently of what he/she would act in real life
+- Child is being filmed for an observational documentary such as the news.
+Filmed carrying out day to day routine and not directed to act any differently.

 - One recent passport-sized photographs.